Home > Immunology

 Risks of artificial feeding

-The risks of formula feeding are essentially depriving the child of the many benefits provided by breast milk.
+The risks of formula feeding are essentially depriving the child of the numerous biodynamic ingredients provided by breast milk.
 For information on the benefits of breastfeeding, see The Lancet Breastfeeding Series 2016.
 In terms of regulating short and long-term health, keep in mind that “Industrial milks contain almost none of the immunomodulatory components of human milk, and they do not provide a dynamic, personalised nutritional intake.”
 See above, Ames SR et al. 2023 https://pubmed.ncbi.nlm.nih.gov/37055920/

 These risks are known for a long time.
 The following document by Dr Jack Newman lists research items about the negative impact of articifial feeding as of 1998.